realzza/web-project-design/schedule.md

 ### November 16, 2021

-Open for JS Library/Framework of your choosing
+RunwayML and/or ML5.js for machine learning

 ---